ibm-messaging/mqperf/openshift/configuration.md

      annotations:
         k8s.v1.cni.cncf.io/networks: mqns/tengig
 ```
-and you can see how its referenced in our sample [cphtestp-job.yaml](https://github.com/ibm-messaging/cphtestp/blob/master/openshift/cphtestp-job.yaml) that you can find in the cphtestp repository.
+and you can see how its referenced by our MQ client application in our sample [cphtestp-job.yaml](https://github.com/ibm-messaging/cphtestp/blob/master/openshift/cphtestp-job.yaml) that you can find in the cphtestp repository.

 ### Increasing the pid limit
 The default value for pids_limit in the CRI-O environment which OpenShift 4 now supports is 1024 user processes.